By Maren Madalyn, contributing writer

 Example: reflections before sending an email

 - Watch out for “insider” language or references.
 Using acronyms, nods to specific school events without context, and other “insider references” can create confusion for families who are new or unfamiliar with your school’s culture.
-Honig recommends that educators use language that can be understood by all members of the community, making things like school names and event purposes explicit.
+Honig recommends that school personnel use language that can be understood by all members of the community, making things like school names and event purposes explicit.

 - Offer multiple avenues for parent involvement.
 When describing school processes to families, educators should consider how their school educates families on all the available options for following that process.
 For example, many families might choose to drop off students in-person for the first day of school, but some families may be unable to do this for a variety of reasons.
-School staff can tell families about available alternatives that also ensure their child has a welcoming and fun first impression.
+School faculty can tell families about available alternatives that also ensure their child has a welcoming and fun first impression.

 - Give clear instructions to parents about contacting their school.
 Honig and Webster emphasize that it’s critical for educators to be explicit about how, where, and to whom families should connect, depending on what they need.
 For example, if a parent has questions about how to enroll their child in free and reduced lunch programs, tell them exactly what number to call and who in the front office to speak with.
-For multilingual families, Webster suggests posting signs in a family’s home language around the school front office.
+For multilingual families, Webster suggests posting resources in a family’s home language around the school front office.
 A visiting parent can point to one of these signs and signal to office staff that they need help with translation.

 These two example emails below demonstrate the habit of reflection in action.
 The author, a school administrator, paused after crafting the first draft on the left, and reflected on its content.
 They then revised the email to up-level the inclusivity and clarity of this outreach, ultimately sending out the draft on the right.

-#2: Building the Habit of (Active) Listening
+#2: Building the habit of (active) listening

 Active listening is a series of communication skills that result in clear, honest, and respectful information exchange between two individuals.
 Here are a few skills involved in practicing active listening: